galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 To proceed from here it is expected that:

-1. You have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your local machine
+1. You have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on the machine where you will install Galaxy

-   > ### {% icon comment %} Comment: Running Ansible on your remote machine
+   > ### {% icon comment %} Comment: Running Ansible on remote machine
-   > It is possible to have Ansible installed on the remote machine and run it there as well.
-You will need to update your inventory file to pass `ansible_connection=local`.
-Be **certain** that the playbook that you're building is stored somewhere safe like your user home directory.
-We will remove data at one point during this tutorial and would not want you to lose your progress.
+   > It is possible to have Ansible installed on your laptop/local machine and run it against some remote hosts as well.
+We will *not* do that in this training.
    {: .comment}

 2. Your `ansible` version is `>=2.7`, you can check this by running `ansible --version`
 3. You have an [inventory file](../ansible/tutorial.html#inventory-file) with the VM or host specified where you will deploy Galaxy.
 We will refer to this group of hosts as "galaxyservers."
 4. Your VM has a public DNS name: this tutorial sets up SSL certificates from the start and as an integral part of the tutorial.